chassall/flynn/README.txt

 Major/Minor Revision History

+3.2.1
+Bug in artifact rejection (gradient criterion was only counting increases in voltage).
+Function now returns DISC.

 3.2.0
 FLYNN now takes as optional second argument a user-specified locs file.
 The variable chanlocs is compared to the user-specified locs file - chanlocs and data are reordered as needed.